 Figure 2: Paste Options icon

 - Now immediately press the Ctrl key, or click the Paste Options button.
 Either action will bring up the Paste Options drop-down menu, as shown in Figure 3, below.
 Here select the Keep Source Formatting option (highlighted in red within Figure 3) to retain the text formatting from the source PowerPoint slide.

 Figure 3: Keep Source Formatting option

 - Within Word, now select the pasted text.
 Then access the Home tab of the Ribbon, and click the Text Highlight Color button (highlighted in red within Figure 4).
 Note that the text is now highlighted in yellow (refer to Figure 4, again).

 Figure 4: Text highlighted

-Do note that you can choose more highlight colors too -- to do that, click the downward pointing arrow next to the Text Highlight Color button to bring up the drop-down menu that you see in Figure 5, below.
+- Do note that you can choose more highlight colors too.
+To do so, click the downward pointing arrow next to the Text Highlight Color button to bring up the drop-down menu that you see in Figure 5, below.

 Figure 5: Text Highlight Color drop-down menu

 Figure 6: The highlighter icon cursor